farport/fp8-alpine-node/README.md

    requires python.
 The dependecies are `make gcc g++ python`
 1. `git`: some packages has git based dependencies so `git` is needs to be added to make those packages work.
 E.g.: [websocket:1.0.28](https://github.com/theturtle32/WebSocket-Node/blob/v1.0.28/package.json)
+1. `openssh-client`: This is needed when git based dependency is set as ssh path

 ## Docker Sample Command